MicrosoftDocs/win32/desktop-src/Msi/msicheckcrcs.md

-﻿---
+---
-Description: 'Cyclic redundancy checking (CRC) is available with Windows Installer version 2.0 and later.
+Description: Cyclic redundancy checking (CRC) is available with Windows Installer version 2.0 and later.
 The installer does a CRC on files only if the MSICHECKCRCS property is set.
-For more information, see CRC Checking During an Installation.' ms.assetid: '83ae3ff1-a62f-4dfb-bbcc-71df4a9779f2'
+For more information, see CRC Checking During an Installation. ms.assetid: 83ae3ff1-a62f-4dfb-bbcc-71df4a9779f2
 title: MSICHECKCRCS property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSICHECKCRCS property